Deepan-Karmakar/p5.js-tutorial/Libraries.md

 A p5.js library can be any JavaScript code that extends or adds to the p5.js core functionality.

+##Adding a library to your project

 Two libraries are included with the p5.js download, [p5.dom.js](http://localhost/p5js.org/site/reference/#/libraries/dom) and [p5.sound.js](http://localhost/p5js.org/site/reference/#/libraries/sound).
 Other contributed libraries can be found on the [libraries page](http://p5js.org/libraries/).

 To include a library in your sketch, link it into your HTML file, after you have linked in p5.js.
 An example HTML file might look like this:
 ```html